top of page

 Constantine was beaten, and everyone knew it.
 Game over.

-In AD 411, he agreed to surrender to Constantius with the solemn promise that he could take vows and become a priest.
+In 411, he agreed to surrender to Constantius with the solemn promise that he would take vows and become a priest.
 On the way back to Ravenna, however, Constantine was beheaded.
-Apparently, Honorius was not a man of his word.

 The End

-Unfortunately, the West would be "blessed" with another stay-at-home child emperor after the hapless Honorius died in AD 423.
+Unfortunately, the West was cursed with another stay-at-home child emperor after the hapless Honorius died in 423.
 This was the equally ineffective Valentinian III, who would guide the Western Empire through another thirty years of dismemberment and collapse.
-By his death in AD 455, most of Gaul north of the Alps, North Africa, and Spain were gone.
-The Western Roman Empire staggered on for another two decades.
-However, by now, the political dysfunction and military decay that had marked Constantine's brief historical moment had acquired unstoppable momentum.
-The Western Romans were done.
-It was only a matter of time.

 Works Cited